Written by on . Last updated June 7th, 2026.

-An unusually powerful MAG-5.1 earthquake struck under land 27 kilometer from Liuzhou in China in the evening of Monday May 18th, 2026.
+A DAMAGING and significant MAG-5.1 earthquake struck under land 23 kilometer from Liuzhou in China in the evening of Monday May 18th, 2026.
 The earthquake struck near a very densely populated region.
+Earthquakes like this can cause significant economic damage but are usually unlikely to result on large numbers of fatalities.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn